cinaryilmaz/dotfiles/README.md

 ## applaunch
 Move `.applsh` to your home folder (e.g. `/home/cinar`), run ``sudo ln -s `pwd`/applaunch.sh /usr/local/bin/applaunch`` in the repo's folder. (if you don't use `sudo`, just replace it)

+To install the ILU keyboard layout (QWILOVEU), copy the `ilu_keymap` file to `/usr/share/X11/xkb/symbols/ilu` and you'll be able to use it from applaunch.

 ## Screenshot
 ![Desktop](desktop.png)